evansking/GCode5150/README.md

 > - Run the code with `[sudo] python server.py`
 > - Visit the site at http://127.0.0.1:5000/

 You may or may not need to use "sudo" before your commands depending on where you installed pip.
-If you can't get it working by next meeting Ishaan or Evan can help you.
+If you have trouble installing requirements please contact rsb357@cornell.edu, iaj8@cornell.edu or esk79@cornell.edu.

 #### <i class="icon-folder-open"></i> Interpreter